dreamineering/business-administration/docs/README.md

 Wisdom for the **pain** is overrated!
 Start **running** your business and [claim your time back now](./demo/install/) to save yourself from looking back on what might have been.

-With Gensolve you get three applications for the price of one
+<h2 style="font-size: 2em; margin: 1.2rem auto;width:80%;text-align:center">Get three applications for the price of one</h2>

 - The main app for running the clinic
 - The accounting system for managing your books
 - The web app for clinicians when treating patients

+## Finances

+The only system on the market where you can track cashflow through to your balance sheet without leaving the application.

+## Quality of Treatment

+Notes

+## Productivity

+Manage your clincians and your administration team.

+## Marketing

+Create a content calendar, distributing your message and measure the effectiveness of your strategy.